-Professor Jimmy Lockwood joined the Department of Finance & Real Estate at Colorado State University as an Assistant Professor, in the Fall of 2015.
-Before moving to Fort Collins, Dr. Lockwood earned his Ph.D. in Business Administration with an emphasis in Finance & minor in Statistics from the University of South Carolina.
+Dr. Jimmy Lockwood is an Assistant Professor in the Department of Finance & Real Estate at Colorado State University.
+He received his PhD in Business Administration with an emphasis in Finance & minor in Statistics from the University of South Carolina.
 His research interest is in the general area of investments, with particular interests in the institutional procedures of trading and market microstructure that includes the timing and processing of information and its impact on security prices.